 Are you tardy in your responses to incoming email?
 Do you feel overwhelmed with too many emails?
-When it comes to your business email communications lack of organization may cause a perception of anemic customer service.
-Not good.
+When it comes to your business email communications, lack of organization may cause a perception of anemic customer service.

 There is an expectation of a speedy reply with email.
 (I’m sure you’ve even caught yourself wanting fast responses, right?)
 Not being efficient and speedy makes it appear that those who took the time to email you are not your priority.

 A big part of keeping your inbox and your email organized is discipline.
-Yep, good ole’ fashioned discipline!
-You need to have a system that you consistently put into practice!
-Every.
-Day.
+Yep, good ole’ fashioned discipline.
+You need to have a system that you consistently put into practice.

 Upon checking your email, there are several tasks you can put into place to keep ahead of the increased traffic of bits and bytes finding their way to your inbox.